ABOUT ME

 Who am I?

 My name is Sohum Bhardwaj, currently I am a high-school student who has a passion for computational biology.
-For me, it is pretty daunting getting into the field of computational biology since this stuff really isn't taught in schools.
-This blog is here to document my journey in exploring the field and learning more about the science of analyzing life itself.
+For me, it is pretty daunting getting into the field of computational biology since it's enormous!
+This blog is here to document my journey in exploring the field.

-I will also write about things in the field that interest me and try to break it down into simple language that anyone can digest–for myself and those that are reading.
+I write about things in the field that interest me and try to break it down into simple language that anyone can digest–for myself and those that are reading.
+According to my friend, I am a science communicator, but that's quite a lofty title for a guy who publishes his tangents on the internet every month.

 Eventually this blog will mature into a collection of my discoveries and growth in the field of computational biology and maybe even a good resource for another highschooler interested in computational biology